thomasstrassmann/DaCapo-API/README.md

 - Installation of further dependencies: dj_database_url, psycopg2, gunicorn, django-cors-headers
 - Editing settings.py and env.py: configuring the DATABASE variables, setting up the DATABASE_URL environment variable
 - Database migration
-- Creation of a procfile
+- Creation of a Procfile
 - Editing the allowed hosts
 - Insertion of the cors-headers in installed apps and middleware
 - Definition of CLIENT_ORIGIN